 Now, it would be extremely inefficient to order and fetch every part or piece necessary on an as needed basis.
 Maintenance departments have to keep some form of inventory on site just to get by day to day, otherwise, they raise a plethora of inventory management risks.
 It might seem like a small amount, but it’s inventory never the less.
 Let’s label this strategy “Ad Hoc Inventory Management.”

 As the saying goes, “paint it or salute it!”
 Just don’t deny it.
 Protect yourself.
-Avoid inventory management risks!
+Avoid inventory management risks with ad hoc maintenance!